kra-mo/cartridges/README.md

 [Sponsor Geoffrey Coulaud](https://github.com/sponsors/geoffreycoulaud)

-Thank you for your genorosity! 💜
+Thank you for your generosity! 💜

 # Installation